A New Mythology. A Caribanime Future. A Global Imagination.

 Explore the Storyboard

-Enter the world of Caribanime, you need to see it.
+Step into the world of Caribanime—you have to see it to feel it.

 Let the visuals pull you in.
-Let the colours talk.
-Let the layers reveal themselves with each scroll.
+Let the colors speak.
+Let each layer reveal itself as you move through the story.

-Not every story starts with ‘Once upon a time.’
+Not every story begins with “once upon a time.”

-Some start with a riddle, a mask, and a flame.
+Some begin with a riddle, a mask, and a flame.

 Posted in ,